Planning an International Relocation

 Sell Your Car or Arrange for it to Be Shipped

 The cost of shipping your car can vary greatly depending on the size of the car and distance that it will need to be shipped.
 For a frame of reference, shipping a car from the U.S to Europe typically ranges from $750 for a compact car, to $2000 for an SUV.
 While this may seem expensive, shipping your car could save you the hassle of having to sell your existing car, and find a new one after moving.
-In addition, if you are used to driving an automatic car, be aware that in much of Europe, manual cars are the norm, and purchasing an automatic car typically costs much more.
+Also, if you are used to driving an automatic car, be aware that in much of Europe, manual cars are the norm, and purchasing an automatic car typically costs much more.

 Explore Home Options in Your Host Country